 Competitor registration is now open!
 Submit your entry online.
 Buy your tickets now through Tickets Tonight.

-Highlights in Richmond and Vancouver
+Highlights in Vancouver

 • A city of spectacular, natural beauty, sheltered in the southwest corner of Canada, Vancouver is the third largest city in this vast country.
-It boasts a population of approximately 2 million people making it the largest city in British Columbia, Canada’s westernmost province.
+It boasts a population of approximately 2.65 million people making it the largest city in British Columbia, Canada’s westernmost province.
 It is a magical place, nestled at the foot of the Pacific coast range of mountains, 40 km north of the United States border and surrounded on three sides by water.
 A serene setting that encourages “Vancouverites” to be friendly and outgoing, devoted to leisure activities, enjoy a multitude of outdoor recreation in all seasons, support and promote diversity in the visual and performing arts, maintain good health, participate in preserving the environment and express the ‘joie de vivre’ that only a cosmopolitan seaport like Vancouver can infuse into its people.

 Whether you come for the two-day ‘Snowball Classic’ or an extended visit, we hope that the following pages will provide you with enough information to ensure that your trip to this exciting place will be rewarding and memorable.